weiyangedward/Key-Value-Store-Consistency/README.rst

 	python client.py [serverID]

-	Note that log file 'output_log*.txt' will be created in the same directory .
+	Note that log file 'output_log*.txt' will be created in the same directory.
 	New log info will be appended to the previous log file, you can delete log files before start the new run.

 Quick Start
 -----------
 ::

-	Start servers:
+	Start servers at different terminals:
 	>> python server.py 1 eventual 2 2
 	>> python server.py 2 eventual 2 2

-	Start clients:
+	Start clients at different terminals:
 	>> python client.py 2
 	>> python client.py 2